Susan Silver: Career

 Silver had attended all the major concerts in Seattle since she was 15.
 She started by booking concerts for the club The Metropolis and Sub Pop co-founder Jonathan Poneman's club parties.
 After The Metropolis was closed, Silver was putting shows on wherever she could find a venue, without working in a particular club.
 Later on, she was doing production work on bigger shows, such as working on catering or in the production office for the biggest promoters in Seattle.
 Silver organized shows for bands that were underground at the time, such as Soul Asylum, Faith No More, Meat Puppets and Sonic Youth.

 Silver started working as a music manager in 1983.
 Her first clients were the bands The U-Men and First Thought.
 In 1985, Silver met Soundgarden, whose lead vocalist was her then-boyfriend and future husband Chris Cornell, and in the following year she started managing the band.
 Back then, Silver was also managing Screaming Trees.
 Silver said she became a manager because she wanted to help musicians achieve their dreams.

-At the same time that she was managing rock bands, Silver was also the manager of a John Fluevog shoe store in Seattle where several local musicians would hang out at.
-The store would become famous years later for selling the Dr. Martens boots worn by several members of Grunge bands from Seattle.
-One of Silver's employees at the store circa 1987 was Kevin Martin, lead vocalist of Candlebox.
+At the same time that she was managing rock bands, Silver was also the manager of a John Fluevog shoe store in Seattle where several local musicians would hang out.
+The store would become famous years later for selling the Dr. Martens boots worn by several members of Grunge bands from Seattle, which along with flannel shirts and jeans became known as "Grunge fashion".
+One of Silver's employees at the store circa 1987 was Kevin Martin, lead vocalist of Candlebox, when he was still a teenager and before the band was formed.